sibomana-si/data-modeling-project/README.md

 ## Database Design and ETL Pipeline
 The database schema design that we chose is the star schema as it facilitates simplified queries and fast aggregations.
 The requirement from the Sparkify analytics team was for a database with tables designed to optimize queries on song play analysis.
-Our design consist of one fact table (songplays), and four dimension tables (users, songs, artists, and time).
+Our design consists of one fact table (songplays), and four dimension tables (users, songs, artists, and time).

 #### FACT Table